-Workato is hosted on public cloud infrastructure from Amazon Web Services (AWS) and Google Cloud Platform and Heroku, which runs on AWS.
+Workato is hosted on public cloud infrastructure from Amazon Web Services (AWS) and Google Cloud Platform .
 Both Amazon and Google servers and databases run on servers in secure data centers and have a broad set of certifications.

 All information is encrypted in transit and at rest.

 Workato services are accessible only over HTTPS.
 Traffic over HTTPS is encrypted and is protected from interception by unauthorized third parties.
 Workato follows current best practices for security, including the use of strong encryption algorithms with a key length of at least 128 bits.